 - 7. Always have fresh filtered water available. - 8.
 Keep your eyes open for other food sources like rabbit, turkey necks, green tripe, buffalo, kangaroo and venison etc. - 9.
-There may be some loose stools or diarrhea, mood swings and barfing from the first week or two as part of the body's detoxification process, this will pass.
-If your dog does show digestive discomfort with loose stools or diarrhea beyond 3 days begin using the super greens powder as directed (shake container well before using the first time). - If your dog is starting out with a serious health problem, especially in the gastrointestinal tract, you will need to consult a holistic health practitioner and plan out a 6 to 12 month roadmap to recovery. - 10.
+There may be some diarrhea, mood swings and barfing from the first week or two as part of the body's detoxification process, this will pass. - If your dog is starting out with a serious health problem, especially in the gastrointestinal tract, you will need to consult a holistic health practitioner and plan out a 6 to 12 month roadmap to recovery. - 10.
 Work in one fast day per week for healthy dogs over 12 months old, after your dog has settled on the new diet. - 11.
-Puppies can be put straight onto 3-4 raw food meals the first day you pick them up usually at 7 to10 weeks of age.
-I recommend green tripe, chicken pieces, lamb breast, canned sardines and egg with a little offal and pureed veg. (see menu guide). - 12.
+Puppies can be put straight onto 3-4 raw food meals the first day you pick them up usually at 7 to 10 weeks of age.
+I recommend green tripe, chicken pieces, lamb breast, canned sardines and egg with a little offal and pureed veg. - 12.
 Feed adult dogs whatever time of day suits you. - 13.
-Balance out the feeding of minimum 3 to 5 animal choices plus eggs, organs and a little vegetable matter over a whole month and don't worry if one week you only have one source of meat available, mix in other choices the following week. - 14.
-If feeding indoor grain fed meat, supplement with some fish/krill oil and vitamin E oil 3 alternate days per week.

-Fish/Krill oil - 1⁄2tsp for a small dog, 11⁄2tsp for a medium dog and 21⁄2tsp for a large dog.
-Vitamin E oil (natural mixed tocopherol) - 50IU per day for small dogs, 200IU medium dogs and 400IU for large dogs.

-- 15. Don't worry too much about getting things perfect, just give your dog the amount he or she wants and watch the overall weight.
+Balance out the feeding of minimum 4 to 5 animal choices plus eggs, organs and a little vegetable matter over a whole month and don't worry if one week you only have one source of meat available, mix in other choices the following week. - 14.
+If feeding indoor grain fed meat, supplement with some fish/krill oil and vitamin E oil twice per week. - Fish/Krill oil 1⁄2tsp for a small dog, 11⁄2tsp for a medium dog and 21⁄2tsp for a large dog.
+Vitamin E oil (natural mixed tocopherol) 50IU per day for small dogs, 200IU medium dogs and 400IU for large dogs. - 15.
+Don't worry too much about getting things perfect, just give your dog the amount he or she wants and watch the overall weight.
 I find generally dogs tend to balance out their weight naturally on this diet.

-- Feed around 50 to 65% boneless muscle meat

-- Feed around 30% meaty bones

-- Feed around 10 to 15% organs

-- Feed around 5% vegetable matter
+Feed around 50 to 65% boneless muscle meat Feed around 30% meaty bones Feed around 10 to15% organs Feed around 5% vegetable matter